 Last week, a bill requiring all public schools to test their water for lead was given the green light by both the Senate and the Assembly, and is expected to be signed by Governor Andrew Cuomo.

-Looking for something fun to do over the next week?
-Check out what's happening right in your own neighborhood.
+Looking to enjoy some fun, local activities over the next week?
+Check out what's happening in our own communities: